Pramit2021/GRIP-TSF-Internship/README.md

 ![image](https://user-images.githubusercontent.com/93142399/229810947-7acb32e5-8b1e-458a-9029-5a82f3073e3c.png)

- This repository contains the tasks that I completed while working as an intern for <a href="https://internship.thesparksfoundation.info/">The Sparks Foundation.</a>
+ <h5>This repository contains the tasks that I completed while working as an intern for <a href="https://internship.thesparksfoundation.info/">The Sparks Foundation.</a></h5>